kevc528/backend-challenge20/README.md

 club list by that tag.
 And if the user wanted to go back to the main list, the could unclick the tag and do so.
 This utilized the a `GET` request on one of the bonus API routes I implemented, `/api/clubs/:tag`.

+Additionally, I implemented login and logout on the frontend that will maintain the user's session.
+Logging in is important because only then can you create clubs due to the restriction that the `POST` request to create a club is only authorized for signed in users.

 ## Installation